SanketRt/gross-coder/README.md

   Generate clean, efficient code in languages such as Python, Java, C++, and many more.

 - **Flexible Input:**
-  Simply describe your algorithm in natural language or pseudocode.
+  Simply describe your task in natural language or pseudocode.
 Gross Coder interprets your description and converts it into working code.

 - **User-Friendly Interface:**
   Enjoy an intuitive flow that makes code generation accessible for beginners and experienced developers alike.

 ## How It Works

-1. **Describe Your Algorithm:**
+1. **Describe Your Task:**
-   Input your algorithm's details – whether it's a simple task like "Find the square of a number" or a complex sequence of operations.
+   Input your task details – whether it's a simple request like "Find the square of a number" or a complex set of instructions.

 2. **Select Your Programming Language:**
    Choose the language in which you want the code to be generated.
 Gross Coder supports a wide array of languages to suit your needs.